-A multi-disciplinary, routine-based, cognitive retraining program for people with mild to moderate functional cognitive deficits.
-Created to teach people suffering from dementia and other cognitive disorders to maximize independence and decrease reliance on caregivers to perform the vital functional skills required for independent living.
+What's Next?™ is a multi-disciplinary, routine-based, cognitive retraining program for individuals with mild to moderate functional cognitive deficits.
+What's Next?™ was created to teach individuals suffering from dementia and other cognitive disorders to maximize independence and decrease reliance on caregivers to perform the vital functional skills required for independent living.

 Formal, structured, measurable, and evidence-based treatment protocol that serves adults with mild to moderate cognitive deficits.

 Based on extensive research of routine, habituation, and event-based prospective memory.

 Uses objective and functional measurements for assessment, reassessment, and discharge to measure efficacy of the treatment program.